RolandWarburton/knowledge/tech/Grimoire.md

 In commonjs (cjs) you used to have `__dirname` as a global variable which referred to the modules base directory.

-In ESM modules you can emulate this behavior with this snippet.
+When using ESM you can emulate this behavior with this snippet.

 ```js
 import { resolve, dirname } from 'path';